 Where to find your Facebook Interactions data?

-You will be able to find Total Post Interactions in Facebook Insights Overview tab, while interactions for specific posts will be shown in Posts tab.
+You will be able to find Total Post Interactions in the Facebook Insights Overview tab, while interactions for specific posts will be shown in the Posts tab.

-It’s also very beneficial to regularly look through your top performing posts.
-Usually you will notice patterns in your most popular posts.
-When that is identify, you only have to do more of it.
+It’s also very beneficial to regularly look through your top-performing posts.
+Usually, you will notice patterns in your most popular posts.
+When that is identified, you only have to do more of it.

 But if you want to measure engagement with your Facebook videos (you are posting videos to Facebook, aren’t you?), you will need to head over to Videos tab.

 I am usually interested in 2 metrics: how many people viewed the video content and what the average watching time was.
 If I can see organic vs paid engagement, plus the change over time - even better.